 Miami Dolphins @ New England Patriots

 This could be quite the interesting game between two former Alabama quarterbacks.
-Tua Tagovailoa, a first-round pick last year, is the presumed starter for Miami this year while Mac Jones, a first-round pick this year, could win the starting quarterback job over veteran Cam Newton.
-Whether it’s Jones or Newton under center, they’ll be well-supported by arguably the best offensive line in the NFL.
+Tua Tagovailoa, a first-round pick last year, is the presumed starter for Miami this year while Mac Jones, a first-round pick this year, has won the starting quarterback job over veteran Cam Newton.
+Jones will be well-supported by arguably the best offensive line in the NFL.
 Tackles Isaiah Wynn and Trent Brown, guards Michael Onwenu and Shaq Mason, and center David Andrews are all amongst the best players at their respective positions.
 Miami will be introducing first-round pick Jaelan Phillips in this game as a highly enticing pass rusher.
 He and Emmanuel Ogbah will be hard-pressed to create pressure against this stout offensive line.
 New England has a completely remade offensive skill position group after bringing in free agents Nelson Agholor and Kendrick Bourne at wide receiver as well as Hunter Henry and Jonnu Smith at tight end.
-Miami could struggle to defend against the pass in this game as elite cornerback Xavien Howard continues to hold out of camp.
 Damien Harris, a 2019 third-round pick, is the likely starter after leading the team with 691 rushing yards in just 10 games last season.
 Dolphins’ head coach Brian Flores and defensive coordinator Josh Boyer, two former Bill Belichick disciples, led Miami to allowing the sixth-fewest points in the NFL last season.
 It will be fun to see this new-look Patriots offense take on a familiar foe.

 Miami also had quite the offseason on offense as they made every effort to support Tua Tagovailoa with more talent.
-Will Fuller V was brought in as a free agent and Jaylen Waddle was the team’s first-round pick – those two will bolster the wide receiver room alongside DeVante Parker.
+Will Fuller V was brought in as a free agent (although he’s suspended for Week 1) and Jaylen Waddle was the team’s first-round pick – those two will bolster the wide receiver room alongside DeVante Parker.
 Tight end Mike Gesicki should continue to elevate his game as well.
 These pass-catchers will be up against some high-level secondary talent in Stephon Gilmore, J.C.
 Jackson, Jonathan Jones, Devin McCourty, Jalen Mills, and Kyle Dugger.
-I have concerns about this offensive line, however, even after the Dolphins signed Matt Skura and D.J.
+I have concerns about this offensive line, as well, even after the Dolphins signed Matt Skura and D.J.
 Fluker and drafted Liam Eichenberg.
 In offensive coordinator Chan Gailey’s West Coast offense, Tua will get rid of the ball quickly and accurately.
 New England added Matt Judon and Kyle Van Noy as free agents to bolster the pass rush alongside Chase Winovich.
-Dolphins’ running back Myles Gaskin should be able to keep that pass rush honest against a beatable run defense, although the return of D’Onta Hightower should reinvigorate the Patriots’ front seven.
+Dolphins’ running back Myles Gaskin will need to be able to keep that pass rush honest against a beatable run defense, although the return of D’Onta Hightower should reinvigorate the Patriots’ front seven.
 Miami will be excited to debut some of its new offensive weapons, but this won’t be an easy matchup to do so in as these teams often play low-scoring contests.

 Matchup to Watch: Jaylen Waddle (MIA rookie WR) vs Jonathan Jones (NE slot CB)